azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 Duration: 60 minutes

 Synopsis: The following section walks you through the manual steps to provision the services required using the Azure Portal.
-Adventure Works has provided a starter solution for you.
+AdventureWorks has provided a starter solution for you.
 They have asked you to use this as the starting point for creating the Concierge Plus intelligent chat solution in Azure.

 ### Task 1: Connect to the lab VM

 _Tasks to complete_:

-1. Create an RDP connection to your Lab VM.
+1. Create an RDP connection to your Lab VM

-2. Disable Internet Explorer Enhanced Security Configuration.
+2. Disable Internet Explorer Enhanced Security Configuration

 _Exit criteria_:

-- You have an active session to your Lab VM.
+- You have an active session to your Lab VM

 ### Task 2: Download and open the ConciergePlus starter solution

 _Tasks to complete_:

-1. From your Lab VM, download the starter project by downloading a .zip copy of the Intelligent analytics GitHub repo.
+1. From your Lab VM, download the starter project by downloading a .zip copy of the Intelligent analytics GitHub repo

-2. In a web browser, navigate to the [Intelligent analytics MCW repo](https://github.com/Microsoft/MCW-Intelligent-analytics).
+2. In a web browser, navigate to the [Intelligent analytics MCW repo](https://github.com/Microsoft/MCW-Intelligent-analytics)

-3. On the repo page, select **Clone or download**, then select **Download ZIP**.
+3. On the repo page, select **Clone or download**, then select **Download ZIP**

     ![Download .zip containing the Intelligent analytics repository](media/git-hub-download-repo.png 'Download ZIP')

-4. Unzip the contents of the downloaded ZIP file to the folder **C:\\ConciergePlus**\\.
+4. Unzip the contents of the downloaded ZIP file to the folder **C:\\ConciergePlus**\\

     ![In the Extract Compressed (Zipped) Folders window, files will be extracted to C:\ConciergePlus.](media/image18.png 'Extract Compressed (Zipped) Folders window')

-5. Open **ConciergePlusSentiment.sln** in the C:\\ConciergePlus\\Hands-on-lab\\lab-files\\starter-project\\ folder with Visual Studio 2017.
+5. Open **ConciergePlusSentiment.sln** in the C:\\ConciergePlus\\Hands-on-lab\\lab-files\\starter-project\\ folder with Visual Studio 2017

-6. Open the solution in Visual Studio 2017 on your Lab VM.
+6. Open the solution in Visual Studio 2017 on your Lab VM

 _Exit criteria_:

-- The ConciergePlusSentiments solution is open in Visual Studio on your Lab VM.
+- The ConciergePlusSentiments solution is open in Visual Studio on your Lab VM

 **Note**: If you attempt to build the solution at this point, you will see many build errors.
 This is intentional.
 You will correct these in the exercises that follow.